oscarbr/Brainiacs-startup/README.txt

-Requirement ID 1.1.3 The seller have to set a title for the book Requirement ID 1.1.4 The seller
+Requirement ID 1.1.3 The seller have to set a title for the book Requirement ID 1.1.4 The seller have to specify type of sell format: Auction or set price

-Requirement ID 1.2 The seller can take a book of off the market
+Requirement ID 1.2 The seller can take a book of off the market Requirement ID 1.2.1 The seller can specify what he/she sold the book for

 Requirement ID 2 A book store that provides the possibility for a buyer to search for and browse books and put him/her in touch with sellers